-- For most children, slight adaptations made in the classroom are all that are needed. - If additional interventions are needed, these decisions will be made by the SENCo, and overseen by the Head Teacher in order to ensure a fair whole school overview. - To inform these decisions, evidence will be gathered from existing Statements, new EHCP plans, or new SEND support plans. - Evidence will also be gathered from the teacher, any outside agencies that are involved, classroom observations, termly tracking and progress, discussions with parents and the young person where appropriate. - Any intervention and support will be monitored and reviewed on at least a termly basis.
+- For most children, slight adaptations made in the classroom are all that are needed. - If additional provisions are needed, these decisions will be made by the SENCo, and overseen by the Head Teacher in order to ensure a fair whole school overview. - To inform these decisions, evidence will be gathered from EHCP plans. - Evidence will also be gathered from the teacher, assessments, any outside agencies that are involved, classroom observations, termly tracking and progress, discussions with parents and the young person where appropriate. - Any provisions and support will be monitored and reviewed on at least a termly basis.